There are a variety of federal loan options available to law students

 Law Need Based Scholarships

 A limited number of Need Based Scholarships may be available each year for second and third year law students.
 Applications are submitted by letter to the law school's Senior Associate Dean of Students.
 The deadline in June is announced each year by email to all continuing students.
-In order to be considered for Drexel's law school scholarships, the applicant must have filed a Free Application for Federal Student Aid (FAFSA) as well as submitted an Institutional Application for Financial Aid (FAAPP) for the following academic year via their DrexelOne account (http://one.drexel.edu).
+In order to be considered for Drexel's law school scholarships, the applicant must have filed a Free Application for Federal Student Aid (FAFSA) for the following academic year via their DrexelOne account (http://one.drexel.edu).

 Drexel Alumni Scholarships